Tramadol Side Effects and Signs of Addiction

 • Cancer pain

 Tramadol also appears to have a calming effect and can be used to treat anxiety.
-It has also been shown to possess some antidepressant qualities and can, therefore, treat depression.4 Often, tramadol is found in addiction recovery centers as it is commonly used for the detoxification process of patients recovering from opiate dependence.6
+It has been shown to possess some antidepressant qualities and can be used to help treat depression.
+Tramadol is found in addiction recovery centers as it is commonly used during the detoxification process for patients recovering from opiate dependence.

-Tramadol can be taken in multiple forms, including pill form, drops, capsules, suppositories, and injections.
-Each method has different benefits, and your medical professional will decide which method is best suited for your pain management needs.
+Tramadol can be taken in multiple forms, including pills, drops, capsules, suppositories, and injections.
+Each method has different benefits and your medical professional will decide which method is best suited for your pain management needs.

 All methods of tramadol use prove effective for treating pain but have varying time frames for when pain relief is experienced.
-Oral prescription of tramadol seems to have the quickest rate of pain relief but may wear off quickly, whereas other forms of tramadol have an extended-release option that will offer a more sustained pain relief.1
+Oral prescriptions seem to have the quickest rate of pain relief but may wear off quickly, whereas other forms of tramadol have an extended-release option that will offer a more sustained pain relief.

 Tramadol Side Effects

 In addition to not affecting your breathing and organs in the same negative way as other opioids, there also seem to be fewer negative side effects of tramadol.
-Tramadol, compared to other opioids, seems to cause less:
+Compared to other opioids, it seems to cause less:

 • Dizziness